asciimoth/3a/README.md

 You can find more 3a art [here](https://github.com/DomesticMoth/3a_storage)

 ## Specification
-3a (stands for "Animated Ascii Art") is a simple human-readable text format for storing ascii animations, convenient for viewing and editing through any text editor.
-- 3a supports 8 colors for background and 16 colors for characters
-- 3a only supports ASCII characters because it must be compatible with ncurses
-- 3a format has a small, but existing possibility for extension

 3a file consists of two parts: the header and the body.
 The header contains the metadata of the art and the body contains the art itself.
 The header is separated from the body by one or more empty lines.

 ### Comments